HSAFoundation/HSA-Drivers-Linux-AMD/README.md

+# These drivers have been supercedded by ROCm Platform  now hosted at Radeon Open Compute GitHub Repo https://github.com/RadeonOpenCompute to install the new driver follow the instructions at https://radeonopencompute.github.io/install.html

+### If you want to find out more about  ROCm platform and how it uses HSA Technologies you can goto  https://radeonopencompute.github.io

 ### AMD Heterogenous System Architecture (HSA) - Linux amdkfd v1.6.1 release for Kaveri & Carrizo

 ### Installation and Configuration guide